Gun Control: Key Data Points from Pew Research

 About four-in-ten Americans report having a gun in their household, either their own or someone else’s.

-Nearly six-in-ten of those who do not have guns in their households say they would not feel comfortable with having a gun in their home and most cite worries over an accident or other safety concerns as the top reasons.
+Nearly six-in-ten of those who do not have guns in their households said they would not feel comfortable with having a gun in their home and most cite worries over an accident or other safety concerns as the top reasons.

 Read more Pew Research reports on Gun Control.